Politics, Personal Conduct, and the Vegan Police: the Vegan Outreach Perspective

 The second can be summarized as "don't feed the trolls."
 Vegan Outreach is often contacted by people who say we must condemn group X, or oppose proposition Y or bill Z, or attack us for not focusing on dairy, or want us to take a position on the latest controversy within the animal cause.

-Instead of expending our limited time and resources on what history has shown to be endless and useless internecine debates, we simply wish everyone the best of luck in their efforts to help animals – and then we continue with the constructive, necessary work of exposing factory farms and promoting ethical eating to new people.
+Instead of expending our limited time and resources on what history has shown to be endless and useless internecine debates, we simply wish everyone the best of luck in their efforts to help animals – and then we pursue the constructive, necessary work of exposing factory farms and promoting ethical eating to new people.

 For more information, please see A Meaningful Life; to be part of this work, please click here.
 Thanks!